High-revisit altimetry space infrastructure

 SMASH abstract

-constellation of nanosatellites equipped with miniaturized altimeters
+A constellation of nanosatellites equipped with miniaturized altimeters

 Existing continental freshwater altimetry missions have disadvantages, such as slow repeat cycles resulting in hydro-climatic disaster blindness.
 Rivers and lake water levels are essential variables according to the Global Climate Observing System (2024), which recommends their daily measurements.